-On May 30, 2019, the Superintendency of Banks and Financial Institutions, Institutions (currently, Financial Market Commission), authorized the existence of MetroPago S.A. as a special corporation, in accordance with Title XIII of Act No. 18,046 (the Chilean Corporations Act).
+On May 30, 2019, the Financial Market Commission, authorized the existence of MetroPago S.A. as a special corporation, in accordance with Title XIII of Act No. 18,046 (the Chilean Corporations Act).
 The extract of the deed of incorporation of this company was registered on page 57735, under No. 28465, of the Registry of Commerce for the year 2019 of the Santiago Real Estate Registrar.
 Also, the extract of the deed of incorporation was published in the Official Gazette on July 26, 2019.